btkelly/gandalf/README.md

 #### JSON File

 You must host a JSON file remotely and set the URL of this file in the the Gandalf installer.
-The JSON file must match the following format and use the Android `versionCode` not the `versionName` for version information.
+The JSON file use the Android `versionCode` not the `versionName` for version information.
+By default the format must match the file included below, if you would like to use custom JSON you can provide a [custom deserializer](####Custom JSON Deserializer).

 ```json
 {